 “If music be the food of love, play on.” – William Shakespeare

-Here’s what DJs and Bands alike don’t want you to hear: There are weaknesses in hiring either a band or a DJ!
+Here’s what DJs and bands want you to know; there are weaknesses in hiring either a band or a DJ!

 DJs have some considerable strengths: they are usually cheaper than a professional band, they can set up into a smaller space, and they can play a large range of music.